stanley-skyline/dataminer-docs/user-guide/dataminer_services/Catalog/Change_email_dataminer_services_account.md

 ### Admin app

-If you had access to dataminer.services features with your previous account, your new account will also need access.
+ - If you had access to dataminer.services features with your previous account, your new account will also need access.
 See [manage dataminer.services users](xref:Managing_dataminer_services_users).
+ - If your dataminer.services account was linked to your DataMiner account, you have te re-link it.
+See [Linking your DataMiner account to your dataminer.services account](xref:Linking_your_DataMiner_and_dataminer_services_account).

 > [!TIP]
 > - Direct link: [admin.dataminer.services](https://admin.dataminer.services/)